Algorithmic Challenges in Ensuring Fairness at the Time of Decision: Related Work

-For the case of noisy bandit feedback, Cope showed a lower bound of $\Omega(T^{1/2})$ in the single-dimensional setting that holds for smooth and strongly convex functions, and showed that an appropriately tuned version of the well-known Kiefer-Wolfowitz \cite{kiefer1952stochastic} stochastic approximation algorithm achieves this rate \cite{cope2009regret}.
+For the case of noisy bandit feedback, \cite{cope2009regret} has shown a lower bound of $\Omega(\sqrt{T})$ in the single-dimensional setting that holds for smooth and strongly convex functions and showed that an appropriately tuned version of the well-known Kiefer-Wolfowitz \cite{kiefer1952stochastic} stochastic approximation algorithm achieves this rate.
 This algorithm uses two-point function evaluations to construct gradient estimates, which are then utilized to perform gradient-descent.
-Our algorithms are the most related to this approach, where we tackle the significant additional challenge that the two-point evaluations need to consistently satisfy monotonicity over time, while attaining the same regret rate ( up to logarithmic factors).
-As we discussed in Section \ref{sec:introduction}, new design tradeoffs arise in tackling this challenge.
+Our near-optimal algorithm in the single dimensional case is the most related to this approach, where we tackle the significant additional challenge that the two-point evaluations need to consistently satisfy monotonicity over time while attaining the same regret bounds (up to logarithmic factors).
+For the case of convex functions, Agrawal et al. designed an algorithm that achieves the $\tilde{\mathcal{O}}(\sqrt{T})$ bound under bandit feedback \cite{agarwal2011stochastic}.
+In the one-dimensional case, their approach is the most related to the golden-section search procedure of \cite{kiefer1953sequential}, and as such, is infeasible to implement in a monotonic fashion.